-The terms of reference of the Nomination and Remuneration Committee as defined by the Board of Directors of the Company are as follows:-
+The terms of reference of the Nomination and Remuneration

+Committee as defined by the Board of Directors of the Company are as follows:-

-- To recommend the annual remuneration and periodic increments payable to the Executive Director(s) which is required to be further approved by the Board. - To recommend to the Board the appointment/ reappointment of the Executive/Non-Executive Directors, the induction of Board members into various committees. - To formulate criteria for evaluation and evaluate the performance of every director including the Independent Directors. - To devise a policy on Board Diversity of the Company. - To ensure that the overall remuneration payable to the Directors does not exceed the limits prescribed by the Companies Act and is within the limits approved by the shareholders. - Any other function as may be stipulated by the Companies Act, 2013, SEBI, Stock Exchanges or any other regulatory authorities from time to time.
+- To recommend the annual remuneration and periodic increments payable to the Executive Director(s) which is required to be further approved by the Board. - To recommend to the Board the appointment / reappointment of the Executive / Non-Executive Directors, the induction of Board members into various committees. - To formulate criteria for evaluation and evaluate the performance of every director including the Independent Directors. - To devise a policy on Board Diversity of the Company. - To ensure that the overall remuneration payable to the Directors does not exceed the limits prescribed by the Companies Act and is within the limits approved by the shareholders. - Any other function as may be stipulated by the Companies Act, 2013 and Listing and Obligation Agreement 2015 with SEBI or any other regulatory authorities from time to time.